 Sometimes the opposing side has lax financial reporting.
 When this happens, the attorney and expert should document any deficiencies in the financial data and any attempts to reduce those deficiencies, including information requests, interrogatories and depositions.
 If the deficiencies can’t be fully remedied, then the expert needs to document in his or her workpaper files what was done to arrive at the opinions — and why the expert believes the conclusions have been obtained with reasonable certainty.

-Financial experts can help prepare information requests and interrogatories.
+Financial experts can help prepare information requests and interrogatories, and can conduct financial statement audits.
 They can also be valuable assets in depositions.
 Always keep the client apprised of the situation regarding the lack of quality of information, what’s being done about it and the potential risks to the case because of the situation.

 Identifying Deficiencies Early